Can MediSave Be Used For Root Canal Treatment?

 Patients can use their Medisave savings to offset surgical and dental procedures, subject to Medisave withdrawal limits set by the Ministry of Health.
 It’s important to check with your dental clinic to confirm whether your treatment is eligible and how much can be claimed.

-When a root canal infection treatment alone isn’t enough to heal an infected tooth, an apicoectomy may be done.
+When a root canal infection treatment alone isn’t enough to heal an infected tooth, an apicoectomy may be carried out.
 It is a minor surgical procedure performed that involves removing the very tip of the tooth’s root along with any surrounding infected tissue.
 The end of the root is then sealed to prevent further infection.
-This treatment falls under a category of surgical procedures that could be MediSave-claimable.
+Only the apicoectomy treatment falls under a category of surgical procedures that could be MediSave-claimable.

 medisave+for+root+canal+treatment

 MediSave is intended to help Singaporeans and permanent residents pay for surgical procedures, including certain dental surgeries.
-Non-surgical root canal treatments, which are commonly done in regular dental visits, are typically not claimable under MediSave.
+Non-surgical RCTs, which are commonly done in regular dental visits, are not claimable under MediSave.
 Whether you can use Medisave for a root canal depends on a few factors:

 • The treatment is surgical in nature (e.g. root-end surgery, removal of infected tissue)